-I’m super lucky in that NYC, Philadelphia, and Washington DC are all within a 4-hour drive of me.
-There are also tons of natural areas, like the Delaware Water Gap and the Poconos that are close enough for a one day road trip.
+I’m super lucky that NYC, Philadelphia, and Washington DC are all within a 4-hour drive of me.
+There are also tons of natural areas, like the Delaware Water Gap and the Poconos, that are close enough for a one-day road trip.
 If you’re dreading the idea of a four-hour car ride with kids in tow, check out these awesome road trip games that will help keep them occupied.

 Wherever you live, I’m sure there is something interesting within a four-hour radius of you.
-Now is the time to go check it out!
+Now is a perfect time to explore those places!

 Head to A State Park or National Park

-State Parks and National Parks offer of ton of variety, and you can probably find one within an hour or two of your house.
-You can go hiking, kayaking, fishing, and just generally enjoy the great out doors when you visit your local park.
+State Parks and National Parks offer a ton of variety, and you can probably find one within an hour or two of your house.
+You can go hiking, kayaking, fishing, and just generally enjoy the great outdoors when you visit your local park.
 Those of you who are lucky enough to live near the coast may even be able to find a state park with a beach!
 But I guess you can visit other local beaches to get the same atmosphere.

 Either way, heading out to the nearest state park is a great way to enjoy nature during your staycation.
 You can even bring along some food and turn it into a picnic!